Grassley protects US taxpayers

 Sen. Charles Grassley is an important voice in Washington on many issues of major significance to the future of the nation.
-While that may be the most significant aspect of his service, he also is a tireless opponent of wasteful and fraudulent government expenditures.
+While that may be the most crucial aspect of his service, he also is a tireless opponent of wasteful and fraudulent government expenditures.

 The Iowa Republican has never forgotten his roots on an Iowa farm.
 He understands that much of the money federal agencies spend is an aggregation of the tax dollars paid by average Americans of modest means.
 Grassley understands that people work hard to earn that money and have a right to expect it will be spent honestly with wisdom and frugality.